 Yes, Milton Community Action Center, 36 Hilltop Drive, houses the food pantry.
 Information is available on the website.

 Town of Milton, 23 First Street, (608) 868-2465.

-Trick-or-Treating in Milton is always on Halloween, regardless the day of the week.
-Hours are 5:30 p.m. to 7:30 p.m.
+Trick-or-Treating in Milton is typically on Halloween, regardless the day of the week.
+Hours for 2021 will be 3 p.m. to 6 p.m. on Sunday, October 31.